BNDT4Sen/LHL-Tableau-Project/README.md

 https://public.tableau.com/views/LHLTableauAssignment/CausesofDeath1990to2019?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link

 ## Project/Goals
+For this project I chose dataset 5 of option 2 (Causes of Death).
+The dataset is made up of dozens of causes of death broken down by country and year.
 My goal for this project was to thoroughly examine the data and explore interesting trends with Tableau Visualizations.

 ## Process
 ### Collection of Data
-Aside from the causes of death csv file, I also grabbed population information from the World Bank database.
+Aside from the original causes of death csv file, I also grabbed population information from the World Bank database.
 This information is almost necessary when attempting to identify trends in causes of death.
 The two files were joined on the standardized country codes. https://databank.worldbank.org/reports.aspx?source=2&series=SP.POP.TOTL&country=#
 ### Focusing on the Data
 I decided to focus on a few broad sections of the data: